RISK MANAGEMENT AND VALUE CREATION IN BANKS

 Students participating in the project work will also develop:

-Basic knowledge of Financial markets and institutions and Securities markets and
+Basic knowledge of Financial markets and institutions and Securities

 Course contents summary